 1. Evaluations for Special Education Services

 This means that if you or your child’s teachers think he might have a learning disability, you can request an evaluation that is paid for by the public school system.
 Decisions about evaluating private school students are made by the public school district where the private school is located.

 It’s a good idea to talk with your child’s teachers before you send a letter requesting an evaluation.
-The district will consult with your child’s school before deciding whether your child needs to have an evaluation.
+The district will consult with your child’s school before deciding whether your child needs one.
 If the district agrees to an evaluation, it’s responsible for arranging and paying for these tests.

 2. Equitable Services

 If your child qualifies for special education, you can make a choice.
 You can move your child to your local public school that has the full range of special education services.
 Or you can have your child stay at the private school and get what’s called “equitable services.”

 Equitable services are paid for by public funding.
 This funding is set aside specifically for students with disabilities whose parents place them in private school.
 But because this funding is limited, kids might get fewer free services if they go to a private school than if they switch to public school.
 For example, he might receive fewer one-on-one sessions with a speech therapist.

 3. Service Plan